Skip to content

 School boards, that extra layer of democracy, where contentious issues can be openly debated and where the democratically elected members can lobby the government on behalf of their constituents, do have that power and access.
 After attending that counter-demonstration where we out-numbered the original “Parents’ Rights” group at least three-to-one, I feel confident that, if given the opportunity, we would show up to school board meetings and debate them there (or at least out-vote them).

-To help protect public debate and engagement with key issues about public education, Nova Scotia needs to bring back school boards.
+To help protect public debate and engagement with key issues about public education, Nova Scotia needs to bring back its anglophone school boards.

 Topics addressed in this article